ernestoongaro/docker-demos/README.md

 *First we initalize our "swarm" which is Docker's way to run an entire cluster* `docker swarm init`

-`Second, we deploy our services to the swarm`
+Second, we deploy our services to the swarm

-`docker stack deploy -c docker-compose.yml docker-nginx-swarm` `docker stack ps docker-ngnix-swarm`
+`docker stack deploy -c docker-compose.yml docker-nginx-swarm` checks status
+`docker stack ps docker-ngnix-swarm`
 `docker service ls`